I’ll never understand why it’s so hard for some people to see that our mental health is just as important as our physical health.

 Still, I feel guilty for taking a day or two (or more) off.
 I don’t know why because this shouldn’t be something we feel guilty about if it’s actually needed.

-So, it’s safe to say that if you’re a workaholic like me or you work at a job that it’s hard to just take a day off from, mental health days can be a bit complicated.
+So, it’s safe to say that if you’re a workaholic like me, mental health days can be a bit complicated.

 When to take a day off